 A 2001 study found that a week after lawn treatment, neurotoxic chemicals could be detected on all indoor air surfaces, including tabletops and windowsills.
 The team estimated that indoor exposure for young children was about 10 times higher during the week after lawn application than it was in the week before the lawn was treated.

 Hated Fire Ants

 When it comes to insect pests, fire ants would probably top everyone’s list!
 They grasp you with their strong mouth parts and hold on while their abdomen twists upward to sting you.
-Their stings burn like fire and they attack viciously and aggressively.
 It took me a month to get past the intense pain from dozens of stings received in Arkansas.

 Known as the piranha of the plains, fire ant can do a lot of damage.
 They’ve invaded over 370 million acres across the United States and Puerto Rico since the 1930s.
 Originally from South America, it is believed the pests first entered the country through the ship port in Mobile, Alabama.

 According To Orkin, Boric Acid Works 95-100% Against Fire Ants If Used Properly

 When I posted how well and quickly boric acid works for regular ants in my house, I was asked if it would work for fire ants!
 So I began researching and found scientists and others say it works on fire ants if three things are observed (below).